LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

 A hydropathy characterization, that maps a target hydrophobicity scale on surface points and calculate the average hydropathy, is performed on the surface points of the detected cavities.

-``pyKVFinder.hydropathy`` takes the surface points of the detected cavities, a NumPy array with residue number, chain identifier, residue name and atom name for each atom, a NumPy array with xyz coordinates and radius for each atom, a NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis), a NumPy array with sine and cossine, the number of cavities detected, a collection of detection parameters (``step``, ``probe_in``) and a target hydrophobicity scale to be mapped on the surface points, and returns a tuple with a NumPy array with the hydropobicity scale mapped to the surface points in the 3D grid and a dictionary with the average hydrophobicity scale of the detected cavities and the range of the chosen hydrophobicity scale.
+``pyKVFinder.hydropathy`` takes the surface points of the detected cavities, a NumPy array with residue number, chain identifier, residue name and atom name for each atom, a NumPy array with xyz coordinates and radius for each atom, a NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis), a NumPy array with sine and cossine, a collection of detection parameters (``step``, ``probe_in``) and a target hydrophobicity scale to be mapped on the surface points, and returns a tuple with a NumPy array with the hydropobicity scale mapped to the surface points in the 3D grid and a dictionary with the average hydrophobicity scale of the detected cavities and the range of the chosen hydrophobicity scale.

 .. code-block:: python

   >>> # Default Hydrophobicity Scale (hydropathy): 'EisenbergWeiss'
   >>> hydrophobicity_scale = 'EisenbergWeiss'
-  >>> scales, avg_hydropathy = pyKVFinder.hydropathy(surface, atominfo, xyzr, vertices, sincos, ncav, step=step, probe_in=probe_in, hydrophobicity_scale=hydrophobicity_scale, ignore_backbone=ignore_backbone)
+  >>> scales, avg_hydropathy = pyKVFinder.hydropathy(surface, atominfo, xyzr, vertices, sincos, step=step, probe_in=probe_in, hydrophobicity_scale=hydrophobicity_scale, ignore_backbone=ignore_backbone)
   >>> scales
   array([[[0., 0., 0., ..., 0., 0., 0.],
         [0., 0., 0., ..., 0., 0., 0.],